Introducing P.R.I.C.E. - a tool to review differentiation and integration of E-commerce omnichannel marketing

 Why a multichannel marketing framework is needed

-Selection and prioritisation of investment in online retail can be a huge challenge, and so to help, when reviewing multichannel strategy with clients I have developed a framework to help based around five key factors: Price, Range, Information, Convenience and Experience.
-It’s all about P.R.I.C.E.!
+Selection and prioritization of investment in online retail can be a huge challenge, and so to help, when reviewing multichannel strategy with clients I have developed a framework to help based around five key factors:

 Those five key factors, in varying priorities, define what is important for your customers in a multichannel retail experience.
 Together they describe your differentiation from your competitors in a multichannel world.

 In brief, the elements of P.R.I.C.E are